An algebraic approach to minimal models in CFTs: Introduction to modular dependence

 Methods that make use of the flat metric do not carry over to surfaces of higher genus.
 We may choose a specific metric of prescribed constant curvature to obtain mathematically correct but cumbersome formulae.
 Alternatively, we consider quotients of $N$-point functions over $\1$ only (as done in \cite{EO:1987}) so that the dependence on the specific metric drops out.
 Yet we suggest to use a singular metric that is adapted to the specific problem \cite{LN:2017}.
-On $\Sigma_1$, this metric is the lift of a polyhedral metric on $\CP^1$ which equals
+On $\Sigma$, this metric is the lift of the flat metric

 and has all curvature concentrated in the ramification points.
-The $0$-point function on this metric surface is obtained through a regularisation procedure and will be denoted $\onesing$ to distinguish it from the $0$-point function on the flat torus $(\Sigma_1,|dz|^2)$, which we denote by $\oneflat$.
+The $0$-point function on this metric surface is obtained through a regularisation procedure and will be denoted $\onesing$ to distinguish it from the $0$-point function on the flat torus $(\Sigma,|dz|^2)$, which we denote by $\oneflat$.
+Unless otherwise stated, all state-dependent objects are understood to refer to the singular metric on $\Sigma$.

-\begin{theorem} Let $\Sigma_1$ be defined by eq.\ (\ref{eq: g=1 Riemann surface}).
-We equip $\Sigma_1$ with the metric which is the lift of the polyhedral metric on $\CP^1$.
-Let $\langle\:\ranglesing$ be a corresponding state on $\Sigma_1$.
+\begin{theorem} Let $\Sigma$ be defined by eq.\ (\ref{eq: g=1 Riemann surface}).
+We equip $\Sigma$ with the metric which is the lift of the flat metric on $\C$ to its double cover.
 Define a deformation of the conformal structure by

-Let $\varphi,\ldots$ be holomorphic fields on $\Sigma_1$.
-For $j=1,2,3$, let $(U_j,z)$ be a chart on $\Sigma_1$ containing the point $X_j$ but no position of one of $\varphi,\ldots$.
+Let $\varphi,\ldots$ be holomorphic fields on $\Sigma$.
+For $j=1,2,3$, let $(U_j,z)$ be a chart on $\Sigma$ containing the point $X_j$ but no position of one of $\varphi,\ldots$.
 We have

 where $\gamma_j$ is a closed path around $X_j$ contained in $U_j$. \end{theorem}